rooting-company/roxana/README.md

 package br.com.roxana.example;
 ...

-// Your can define the Http Response e intercionalization key if you don't want the default ones.
+// Your can define the Http Response e internationalization key if you don't want the default ones.
 @BusinessException
 public class InsufficientFundsException extends Exception {